vikas1709/WebDev-Session5/readme.md

 `npm install` and `DEBUG=myapp:* npm start` (see [generator page](http://expressjs.com/en/starter/generator.html) for Windows alternative)

 Inspect the new directory.
+NOte how the functionality is broken up into multiple files.

 Test it at `http://localhost:3000/` using:

-Routes:
+in Routes > index.js:

 ```js
 res.render('index', { title: 'Express', animal: req.query.animal });